 Duplication and overlap

-Some pages shouldn’t both exist.
-If two URLs compete for the same query class, or if one thin page can be merged into a stronger canonical page, the audit should say so clearly.
+Some pages should not both exist.
+Two URLs competing for the same query class, or one thin page that belongs inside a stronger canonical page.
+The audit should say so clearly.

-Teams recover significant value in this step.
-Merging or redirecting weak overlapping pages can improve a cluster faster than creating new content.
-It’s usually the highest-ROI action in the whole audit.
+Teams recover significant value here.
+Merging or redirecting weak overlapping pages often improves a cluster faster than creating new content, making this the highest-ROI action in the whole audit.

 How to do a content audit